 Successful applicants will spend a one week intensive fellowship in residence period at the University of Amsterdam to develop their ideas into a manuscript ready for submission.
 Scholars taking part in the author fellowship residency programme are expected to submit their papers for review to the Migration Politics journal that offers rigorous, single-blind peer review and full open access without article processing charges (platinum open access).

-Next paper proposal deadline: 15 November 2021
+Next paper proposal deadline: 15 November 2022, 16:59 CET

 The author residency programme is open to scholars with a PhD at all career stages as well as to PhD candidates.

-- the core question/thesis of the paper
+- The core question/thesis of the paper

-- the methodological approach
+- The methodological approach

-- preliminary findings
+- Preliminary findings